 For Guernsey, it’s about the deeper meaning.
 “The women showed us what it means to be whole.
 How do we pursue our vocations regardless of whether society is ready?”

 Since 2015, Guernsey and her colleague Nikki Bramley have taken ten trips around the country, and filmed 12 interviews.
 They have held phone conversations with an additional seven people who were intimately involved, and begun sourcing archival footage.
-Grants from MassHumanities and the LEF Moving Image Fund have supported this work.
+Grants from MassHumanities, the LEF Moving Image Fund and the Episcopal Women’s History Project have supported this work.
 There is so much more to film, and many more archives to go through.
 With your help, they can bring this film to life.

 This film is produced by Time Travel Productions LLC, an independent documentary film company based outside Boston, MA.
 Visit TimeTravelProductions.com for more information.

 Margo Guernsey, Director and Producer